 - Examples: marketing materials, human resources and training manuals, product manuals, training documentation, patient education materials, manuals, and brochures

 Human Translation is a Must When:

 - People could die or be injured if the translation is wrong

 - There could be legal or monetary implications if the translation is wrong

 - It would negatively impact a business’ image or reputation if the translation is wrong

 LanguageLine offers traditional Human Translation for projects that are client-facing, highly creative, or contain some level of liability for the client.

-We also offer Machine Translation with Human Post Editing, in which our MT Hub translates the content, and then a human linguist reviews and polishes it.
+We also offer MT with Human Post Editing, in which our MT Hub translates the content, and then a human linguist reviews and polishes it.